Devil Is Fine

 Devil Is Fine is the debut studio album by Swiss avant-garde metal musician Manuel Gagneux, under his alias Zeal & Ardor.
 Initially released independently in April 2016, it was re-released by MVKA records on March 27, 2017.
 The album received critical acclaim, and was included on many publications' year-end best of lists.
+A remastered version was released in 2026 called "Devil Is Fine X".

 Background

 Gagneux started Zeal & Ardor in response to two messages left to him on 4chan by two different users.
 One of these users suggested that he fuse "black metal", while another suggested "nigger music"; in response, he started Zeal & Ardor, which features elements of both black metal and African-American spirituals.
 Gagneux later stated the band came from the question of "what if American slaves had embraced Satan instead of Jesus?".
 The album is a follow-up to Zeal & Ardor's 2014 self-released demo album Zeal and Ardor.

 Devil Is Fine was first released on Bandcamp in 2016 and re-released by MVKA on February 24, 2017.
 Gagneux wrote and recorded the album himself.
 Gagneux was also inspired by Gestalt theoretical psychotherapy.
 Gagneux used a loud and clipping sound level to get a Lo-Fi retro quality to the recording.

 Gagneux recorded the album on his laptop, using "a simple microphone".
 He plays all the instruments, and programmed the drums.
 "I only used bad equipment, but that was also an advantage" he said of the lo-fi recording methods.

 A limited edition vinyl box set was released, featuring the album, stickers, a T-shirt, a pendant, pins and a poster, packaged in a wooden box.
 Limited white vinyl editions were also available.
 Both releases were handled through Reflections Records.

 The song "Devil Is Fine" was used in a trailer for the second season of WGN's Underground, as well as in the first gameplay trailer for Tom Clancy's The Division 2.